UCDavisLibrary/fin-server/docker/fin-demo/README.md

 # FIN Demo

-This directory contains a demo DAMS built on the docker hub deployed fin containers.
+This directory contains a demo DAMS built on the docker hub deployed Fin containers.
 The demo is the UC Davis Library DAMS which contains the following services/containers.

 *Note: All files required to run this demo are contained within this `/docker/fin-demo` directory.